We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 How to complete SA900: income, allowances, and tax calculations

-Start the form by separating each source of income so totals match the paperwork.
-This helps when you move figures to the correct pages of the sa900 form.
+Start the form by separating each source of income so your totals match the supporting paperwork.
+This helps when you transfer figures to the correct sections and supplementary pages of the SA900.

 Capturing different types of income received

-Collect bank statements, dividend vouchers and rent schedules first.
-Use gross figures unless the form asks for net amounts.
-Note any tax deducted at source.
+Collect bank statements, dividend vouchers and rent schedules before you begin entering figures.
+Use gross figures unless the form specifically asks for net amounts.
+Note any tax already deducted at source — this is credited against the trust or estate’s liability and reduces the amount payable to HMRC.

 Using allowances and working out tax due